 My BIGGEST mistake was not investing in a Lightroom subscription early on.
 For the first few months after taking Foodtography School, I refused to pay for Lightroom because it seemed like an unnecessary expense.
 So I definitely saw improvement in my photos and in my composition, but they still weren't great.
 I truly didn't understand how important post processing is to creating stunning photos.
 After I finally downloaded Lightroom and went back and watched all of the Lightroom videos, my photos immediately started to improve and that's really when my social media started to gain more traction!

 I took the photo on the left right after finishing Foodtography School and I took the photo on the right after I finally decided to pay for Lightroom.
-The composition is almost exactly the same!
+The composition is very similar.
 But the photo on the right is lit and edited to properly show off how delicious they truly are!
 So some of the improvement in this photo I attribute to all the time I spent practicing and playing around with how to get good light, but the rest is all editing.

 A common question is, "Well did your photos improve more after OG Foodtography School or Advanced Foodtography School?
 Should I just skip to Advanced?"
 And the answer is that my most dramatic improvement was after OG Foodtography School.
 All of my improvements after taking the Advanced course have been much more subtle.
 So I benefited greatly from both courses.
 I really wouldn't recommend skipping to Advanced unless you already have a strong foundation in food photography.